VisTrails/VisTrails/doc/usersguide/parameter_widgets.rst

 view.
 They can be used to give an overview of the parameters in a workflow, or to quickly edit parameters without the usual clicking on a module and selecting the parameter in the 'Module Info' panel.
-Figure :ref:`Example 1.1 <fig-edit-widgets-example>` shows a complete workflow using parameter widgets. :vtl:`(open in vistrails) <parameter_widgets.vt>`
+:ref:`Figure 1 <fig-edit-widgets-example>` shows a complete workflow using parameter widgets. :vtl:`(open in vistrails) <parameter_widgets.vt>`

 .. _fig-edit-widgets-example: